Justice for Journalists: UNESCO

+Council of Europe

 On January 31, 2021, the Justice for Journalists Foundation became partner to the Council of Europe’s Platform to promote the protection of journalism and safety of journalists.
 The Director of the Justice for Journalists Foundation, Maria Ordzhonikidze, signed the agreement to join the Platform with the Council of Europe Secretary General, Marija Pejčinović Burić.
+The Foundation constantly participates in the events and meetings organised by the Council of Europe and contributes to the issue of statements and writing of the yearly reports.